mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 ```

 We specify phase 0 because we want GHC to inline it, but only after fusion
-has happened (remember that if we inlined it too early it would break our
+has happened (remember that if we inlined it too early, it would break our
 fusion rules and they wouldn't fire).

 Let's give it another shot: